 - Fine Arts (three hours)

 - Humanities (nine hours)

 - 2 courses in biological or physical science area sequence and one in the other area

 - Social/Behavioral Sciences (six hours)1 course must be at/above sophomore level

 The second component requires that courses used to satisfy the above-noted requirements also contribute to the students' competency in one or more of the LSU ILC proficiencies.
 The ILC will produce highly effective leaders, problem solvers, and global citizens.
-Proficiencies in civic engagement, ethical reasoning, global learning, intercultural knowledge and competence, inquiry and analysis, oral communication, problem solving, quantitative literacy, and written communication will enhance the skills of LSU graduates.
+Proficiencies in civic engagement, ethical reasoning, global learning, intercultural knowledge and competence, inquiry and analysis, oral communication, problem solving, quantitative and formal reasoning, and written communication will enhance the skills of LSU graduates.

 Developing the proficiencies within courses across the ILC curriculum will promote synthesis of information in higher level courses.
-The Faculty Senate Committee Integrative Learning Core Committee will provide guidance for implementation of teaching methods that enable integrative learning in all ILC courses.
+The Faculty Senate Integrative Learning Core Committee will provide guidance for implementation of teaching methods that enable integrative learning in all ILC courses.